Project Maven: Technology

 The data sources include photographs, satellite imagery, geolocation data (IP address, geotag, metadata, etc) from communications intercepts, infrared sensors, synthetic-aperture radar, and more.
+The system is mainly used for assisting analysts in intelligence, surveillance, target acquisition, and reconnaissance.
 Machine learning systems, including object recognition systems, process the data and identify potential targets, such as enemy tanks or location of new military facility.
 The training dataset included at least 4 million images of military objects such as warships, labelled by humans.
 The user interface is called Maven Smart System.
 It could display information such as aircraft movements, logistics, locations of key personnel, locations on the no-strike list, ships, etc. Yellow-outlined boxes show potential targets.
 Blue-outlined boxes show friendly forces or no-strike zones.
 It could also transmit, directly to weapons, a human decision to fire weapons.
+Internal documentation referred to "Maven ATR: automatic target recognition".

+Initially the project focused on applications of computer vision.
+The project's leaders were particularly impressed by model performance on ImageNet.
+As of 2018, the purpose of the system was AI-enabled analysis of full-motion video.
+In 2022 it expanded to combatant commands under the AI and Data Acceleration Initiative.

+In 2022, it was reported that the project expanded to non-image data, including captured enemy material, maritime intelligence, and publicly available information.

+In 2024, it was stated that Maven's key technical contribution was data management: Maven standardizes heterogeneous data through an ontology layer so data can be fused, exchanged across cloud and edge systems, and used by multiple applications.
+The system was presented as a broader data-centric warfighting system that feeds apps for planning, preparing, and executing operations.